poa00/ahk-mso/docs/_pages/PowerTools-Setup.md

 Most of the users I know don't bother about the AutoHotkey source.
 Providing the compiled version allows me _not_ to check 100% consistency between my local version and the repository and quick deployment of a version.
 If the requests are numerous/ the demand high, I might change my way of deploying the sources.

+## Download All

+<a href="https://downgit.github.io/#/home?url=https://github.com/tdalon/ahk/tree/master/PowerTools"><button class="btn"><i class="fa fa-download"></i> Download</button></a>

+The recommended way to install the PowerTools is to download the whole [PowerTools Directory](https://github.com/tdalon/ahk/raw/master/PowerTools/) [here](https://downgit.github.io/#/home?url=https://github.com/tdalon/ahk/tree/master/PowerTools).
+This includes the subdirectory with images used for ImageSearch related features like the [Teams Meeting Reactions Shortcuts](Teams-Meeting-Reactions).

 ## One-by-one Setup

 N.B.: For features based on ImageSearch (like [Teams Shortcuts](Teams-Shortcuts) [Meeting Live reactions](Teams-Meeting-Reactions), the *img* subdirectory is also required.
 Therefore I recommend to always [download all](#download-all) and run what you want only.

 Still you can download for each PowerTool the .exe file by going here: [repo root](https://github.com/tdalon/ahk/)->[PowerTools](https://github.com/tdalon/ahk/tree/master/PowerTools) and clicking on the .exe file you want and then click the Download button.
 If you do so, copy it in a separate fresh directory because some auxiliary files will be downloaded or created on the same level (e.g. PowerBundler, git_updater, ini file...).

+## First run

 From each PowerTool you can access functions like Open help, Add to Startup, Check for update etc. from the tool System tray icon menu.

-## Download All

-<a href="https://downgit.github.io/#/home?url=https://github.com/tdalon/ahk/tree/master/PowerTools"><button class="btn"><i class="fa fa-download"></i> Download</button></a>

-You can download the whole [PowerTools Directory](https://github.com/tdalon/ahk/raw/master/PowerTools/) [here](https://downgit.github.io/#/home?url=https://github.com/tdalon/ahk/tree/master/PowerTools), including the subdirectory with images used for ImageSearch related features like the [Teams Meeting Reactions Shortcuts](Teams-Meeting-Reactions).

-## Manage via PowerTools Bundler

-If you want to manage multiple PowerTools together, the best way is to use the [PowerTools Bundler](PowerTools-Bundler).
-You can download the standalone version by clicking directly [here](https://github.com/tdalon/ahk/raw/master/PowerTools/PowerToolsBundler.exe).

-From there you can donwload selected PowerTools via the Actions-> Check for Update/ Download.

-![PowerTools Bundler Check for Update/Download](/ahk/assets/images/powertools_bundler_checkforupdate.png)

-## Set sytem tray icons to be displayed permanently
+### Set system tray icons to be displayed permanently

 The first time you run a PowerTool, the tool system tray icon might be hidden.
 You can configure it via the Windows Taskbar Settings to be always visible.
 See for example instructions [here](https://www.ghacks.net/2015/03/11/manage-and-display-system-tray-icons-in-windows-10/).

-## Launch on Startup
+### Launch on Startup

 You can configure each PowerTool to be launched on your PC Startup via its Settings.

-## Disable notifications at Startup
+### Disable notifications at Startup

 By default, a notification is displayed at start to make you aware of the system tray icon functionality.

 You can disable these in the Settings.
 This is a setting for all PowerTools, not tool specific.

+## Manage via PowerTools Bundler

+If you want to manage multiple PowerTools together, the best way is to use the [PowerTools Bundler](PowerTools-Bundler).
+You can download the standalone version by clicking directly [here](https://github.com/tdalon/ahk/raw/master/PowerTools/PowerToolsBundler.exe).

+## Update procedure

+You can update each .exe from each tool systrem tray icon menu: _Check for Update_.
+And also from the [PowerTools Bundler](PowerTools-Bundler) via the Actions-> Check for Update/ Download.

+![PowerTools Bundler Check for Update/Download](/ahk/assets/images/powertools_bundler_checkforupdate.png)

+If some images (used in ImageSearch-based features) were updated, you need to update the whole directory manually by re-downloading all and overwriting your previous installation directory.
+Be careful not to overwrite your images if you have customized some of them.